confinlay/P2P-Network-Model/ReadME.md

 # Algorithm

-While our network is a peer-to-peer network, each peer will have a client and server script to run depending on its activities.
+While my network is a peer-to-peer network, each peer will have a client and server script to run depending on its activities.

 #### SERVER SIDE